 Need an easy Easter Cupcake idea?
 How about cupcakes decorated with “grass” and “soil” with Easter Eggs nested on top?
 This recipe uses a chocolate chip cupcake base with chocolate buttercream frosting.
 The “grass” sprinkled on top is made by tinting coconut green and the “soil” is crushed chocolate biscuits.
 Finish with a few candy Easter Eggs and you’ll have a sweet treat for little and big kids over the Easter Holiday.

-HOW TO MAKE EASTER CUPCAKE VIDEO TUTORIAL
+HOW TO MAKE EASTER CUPCAKES

 Makes: 12 cupcakes Difficulty: Easy